GrantStenger/game-playing-ai/README.md

 To understand minimax well, solve tic-tac-toe.

+What happens when there's not perfect information?
+Poker for example.

-Side project, try some sort of minimax + heuristic algo on 2048.
+Try some sort of minimax + heuristic algo on 2048.

+s_0 // Initial state
+player(s) // who's the player in state s actions(s) // possible moves from state s result(s, a) // the state after action a is taken on state s terminal(s) // returns true if s is a terminal state utility(s, p) // the objective funtion for state s for player p

+Tic tac toe: fewer than 9!
+(362,880) terminal nodes
+Chess: over 10^40